-Jury deliberations resume at Ghislaine Maxwell trial
+Jury seeks transcripts of accusers’ claims at Maxwell trial

-NEW YORK (AP) — A jury resumed deliberations Tuesday at the sex trafficking trial of British socialite Ghislaine Maxwell.
+NEW YORK (AP) — The jury deliberating at Ghislaine Maxwell’s trial asked Tuesday to review testimony of three of four women who said the British socialite aided financier Jeffrey Epstein in the sexual abuse they experienced when they were teenagers.

-The jury in Manhattan federal court went back to work in a large room where they could spread out for coronavirus safety reasons as soon as all 12 jurors arrived in the morning.
+The jury in Manhattan federal court requested the transcripts less than an hour after resuming deliberations in a large room where they could spread out for coronavirus safety reasons.

 They had begun their deliberations late Monday after closing arguments consumed most of the day, but they worked less than an hour before going home.